StinkySteak/simple-lan-file-hosting/README.md

-# Simple LAN File hosting using Node express
+# Simple File hosting using Node express

 ### Prerequisites
-1. Node Js Installed
+1. Node.js Installed

+### Port forwarding
+1. This Node.js server does not resolve port forwarding for you.
+You may use a relay or reverse tunneling like ngrok

 ### How to use?